OBSERVABILITY PLATFORM

 1. Run the following command to generate a sample dataset configuration you can use as a template:

-chronoctl dataset scaffold
+chronoctl datasets scaffold

 In the template, kind: Dataset defines an individual dataset.